ankitajoshiambede/Java8/src/Streams.md

   ```
 ## reverseOrder()

+## Stream and immutability
+- Streams encourage immutability — you create a new collection as output instead of mutating the original.
+The original collection remains unchanged.
+This makes stream operations safe, predictable, and thread-friendly.

+- When you run a stream pipeline, Java expects the source collection to remain unchanged during processing.
+If you modify it while streaming, you’ll usually get a ConcurrentModificationException or unexpected behavior.
+Why?
+  - The Stream internally uses an iterator.
+  - When you modify the list (add/remove) during iteration, the iterator detects that the structure changed → throws exception to prevent corruption.

+✅ Safe Stream Practice

+- Never modify the source collection during a stream.
+- Use .map() or .collect() to produce new immutable data.
+- If mutation is needed, do it after the stream finishes.
+- For debugging, use .peek() — but only for logging, not changing values.

 # Other
 - The chars() method is available on String, StringBuffer, and CharBuffer objects.
 This method returns an IntStream representing the Unicode code points of the characters within the sequence.